jeovafarias/jeovafarias.github.io/_pages/research.md

 you will find some projects I worked on in the past.

 ### Spectral Image Segmentation
+Improving graph-based segmentation algorithms using long range neighborhoods Graph based segmentation methods constantly rely on solving cut problems on graphs whose pixel information is local, i.e., its color data only interacts with that of its neighbours.
+The necessary insertion of global information is then given by the user, who provides either the desired color distributions on each region, seeds or bounding boxes, or it is learned through iterative algorithms, such as Grabcut (which still requires some supervision).

+In my research over the past year, we were able to develop new global spectral algorithms for graph based image segmentation that did not require any user interaction.
+We did so by adding new edges to the usual image grid graph, which brought up a notion of long range neighbours.
+We compensated the increase in the number of edges by developing faster approximate solvers for this problem by using importance sampling on the edge set.
+With that, we were able to improve established results in Graph Cuts segmentation and Random Walk algorithms.

 ### Direct Estimation of Apearence Models for Segmentation
 Image segmentation can be easily accomplished if one knows the color